Hepatology – A clinical textbook | 11th Edition 2024 | Free PDF Download

 Schiff ER.
 Atypical clinical manifestations of hepatitis A. Vaccine 1992;10 Suppl 1:S18-20.

-Schulte I, Hitziger T, Giugliano S, et al. Characterization of CD8+ T-cell response in acute and resolved hepatitis A virus infection.
+Schulte I, Hitziger T, Giugliano S, et al. Characterisation of CD8+ T-cell response in acute and resolved hepatitis A virus infection.
 J Hepatol.
 2011;54:201-8.

-Spradling PR, Bulkow LR, Negus SE, et al. Persistence of seropositivity among persons vaccinated for hepatitis A during infancy by maternal antibody status: 15 year follow-up- Hepatology 2015, 703-11.
+Spradling PR, Bulkow LR, Negus SE, et al. Persistence of seropositivity among persons vaccinated for hepatitis A during infancy by maternal antibody status: 15 year follow-up- Hepatology 2015, epub ahead of print

 Tseng YT, Chang SY, Liu WC, et al. Comparative effectiveness of two doses versus three doses of hepatitis a vaccine in HIV-infected and HIV-uninfected men who have sex with men.
-Hepatology 2013;57(5):1734-41.
+Hepatology.
+2012 Dec 19. doi: 10.1002/hep.26210.
+[Epub ahead of print]

 Tong MJ, el-Farra NS, Grew MI.
 Clinical manifestations of hepatitis A: recent experience in a community teaching hospital.
 J Infect Dis 1995;171 Suppl 1:S15-8.